ryneches/BallotNov2016/README.md

 #### 52 Medi-Cal Hospital Fee Program.
 Initiative Constitutional Amendment and Statute.

+YES : This initiative makes permanent the mechanism California uses to pay for Med-Cal.
+Opponents seem to think this is an opportunity to address executive pay (which I agree is a problem), but this doesn't seem to be relevant.

 #### 53 Revenue Bonds.
 Statewide Voter Approval.
 Initiative Constitutional Amendment.